-"I'm delighted," said Fransen, whose own Twitter following increase by almost 50 percent in the wake of the furore to 77,000.
-She told Reuters Trump's retweets showed the president shared her aim of raising awareness of "issues such as Islam".
+"I'm delighted," Fransen, who has 53,000 Twitter followers, told Reuters.
+She said Trump's retweets showed the president shared her aim of raising awareness of "issues such as Islam".

 The White House defended the retweets by the Republican president, who during the 2016 U.S. election campaign called for "a total and complete shutdown of Muslims entering the United States", saying that he was raising security issues.

 It repeatedly refused to be drawn into the content of the videos or whether Trump was aware of the source of the tweets.

 "It's about ensuring that individuals who come into the United States don't pose a public safety or terrorism threat," White House spokesman Raj Shah told reporters aboard Air Force One.
 (Reporting by Guy Faulconbridge and Estelle Shirbon; editing by Richard Balmforth)